TL;DR

 - Start your IoT project with a discovery phase.
 Conducted by a skilled software architect, business analyst, and project manager, project discovery will help you verify your idea, identify bottlenecks early on, and align your technology and business objectives.
 One of our clients, for example, wanted to create a smart home security system based on motion sensors.
 The solution would allow homeowners to track movement both inside and outside the building.
 During the discovery phase, we found out that the ratio between the measured data properties prevented the software from performing certain actions—say, notifying the user of suspicious activity—automatically.
 That’s why we replaced the sensors with Wi-Fi video cameras.
 Sure, a discovery phase would take two to six weeks to carry out, adding $8,000–15,000 to your IoT cost estimate—but it’s a small fraction of what you could pay should problems arise further down the road.

 - Keep your project scope under control.
-As a startup, you might be bursting with ideas, looking to address all of your target audience’s problems at once.
+As a startup, you may be overflowing with ideas, eager to tackle every issue faced by your target audience simultaneously.
 But the more features your IoT product incorporates, the longer it’ll take to flesh out your ideas and release the device to the market.
 Opting for an MVP with just enough features to satisfy user demand is vital to reducing IoT development cost and keeping your startup afloat.
 Otherwise, you’ll blow your budget and never release your product.
 Some of our past clients did just that, and believe us, you don’t want to follow their fate.
 One more word of advice: use ready-made IoT prototyping tools and platforms as much as you can—at least until you find investors or run a successful crowdfunding campaign.
+While we're at it, check out our MVP development cost guide to better plan your initial budget.

 FAQ: Understanding the Opportunities and Cost of IoT Development